Creative-Coding-The-Hard-Way/Sim2D/examples/e06/README.md

-# Example 01 - Hello G2D
+# Example 06 - Text

-Show how to use the G2D graphics API.
+Show how to load a custom font and render text.

 ## Commands

-From the project root: `cargo run --example e01`
+From the project root: `cargo run --example e06`

 ## Screenshot